lightray22/andromeda-desktop-clients/README.md

 ## Testing

 Unit testing is done with catch2, which is built in-tree.
 Configure cmake with `-DBUILD_TESTING=1`, then build, and the tests will be run.
+Unit tests are run as part of `tools/builddev`.

-Static analysis is done with cppcheck (must be installed).
-Both unit tests and static analysis are part of `tools/builddev`.
+Static analysis is done with clang scan-build then cppcheck (must be installed).
 Static analysis can be run standalone with `tools/analyze`.